ScottyLee/resource_manager/README.md

 # Resource manager
 This is an implementation of test challenge from machinezone.
-As http framework was used library mochweb.
+As http framework library mochweb was used.

 ## Dependencies